Can You Stain Teak Wood? — Furniture, Fences, and More

 Step #4: Drying and Scuff Sanding the Sealed Surface

 Once the sealer has fully dried, sand the surface with 220-grit sandpaper.
-We do not recommend using a power sander to sand between coats.
-This is because we only want to slightly smoothen and flatten the raised grain caused by the sealer.
+I’d advise against using a power sander to sand between coats.
+The goal here is merely to smooth out and flatten the raised grain that the sealer might have caused, not to aggressively sand the surface.

 staining wooden shelf